Stage 1 Mesothelioma

 Stage 1 Mesothelioma FAQs

-There is not yet a cure for mesothelioma, even when it’s caught at an early stage.
+There is not yet a cure for mesothelioma, even when it’s caught early at stage 1.
 However, the medical community continues to research new ways to treat this cancer through clinical trials in the hopes that it can one day be cured.

 For stage 1 mesothelioma, the 2-year survival rate is 45%, and the 5-year survival rate is 16%.